Kong/docs.konghq.com/app/_hub/kong-inc/response-ratelimiting/index.md

 desc: Rate-limiting based on a custom response header value
 description: |
-  This plugin allows you to limit the number of requests a developer can make based on a custom response header returned by the Upstream service.
+  This plugin allows you to limit the number of requests a developer can make based on a custom response header returned by the upstream service.
 You can arbitrarily set as many rate-limiting objects (or quotas) as you want and instruct Kong to increase or decrease them by any number of units.
 Each custom rate-limiting object can limit the inbound requests per seconds, minutes, hours,